MukitCSTE/UVicSENG360Labs/lab02/index.md

 	gpg --verify <signature> <filename>

+**Question 1:** Modify your original signed file and then verify the validity of the signature.
+What happens?

 # Part 5: Using a Public Key Server #

 Besides sending your public key to others, you can also use a public key server to openly publish your public key to anyone.
 The key server acts as the "white pages" for public keys.
 To publish your keys, you will use the `gpg --keyserver` command.